The Ecology of Virginia Caves

 The food chain for animals that live exclusively in a Virginia cave is based on the little bit of detritus that washes in during storms, or is brought in by the animals that use caves for shelter but leave the cave for food.
 Bats feed outside the cave, and return with full bellies.
 The bats then create great mounds of guano underneath their roosting sites, far from where sunlight can reach.
 Various forms of life from bacteria to cave crickets can live on the energy provided by that food source.

-Virginia caves are typically muddy, moist, and cool - and dark
+Virginia caves are typically muddy, moist, cool - and dark

-Virginia caves are typically muddy, moist, and cool - and dark
+Virginia caves are typically muddy, moist, cool - and dark

-Artificial lights installed for commercial cave tours are altering cave ecology.
+Artificial lights installed for commercial cave tours alter cave ecology.
 Visitors rely upon those lights to walk on the trail, and to see stalactites and other rock formations.
-If the lights are left on long enough each day, then algae spores can germinate and grow on the cave formations in the moist environment.
+Cave lights change a previously always-dark environment.
+If lights are left on long enough each day, algae spores can germinate and grow on moist cave formations.
 The chlorophyll used by the algae to photosynthesize food from the artificial light adds an unnatural green color and texture to the cave formations.
+To minimize the impact, cave guides turn lights on only when tourists are walking through sections of a cave.

-Even the carbon dioxide emitted by cave visitors can affect speleothem formation.
+The carbon dioxide emitted by cave visitors can affect speleothem formation.
 The growth of stalactites requires an excess of CO2 dissolved in the groundwater to be released into the atmosphere of the cave, so calcium carbonate will precipitate from droplets evaporating into the cave atmosphere.
 The National Park Service has documented where high cave visitation altered the air and water chemistry, reducing the growth of cave formations.
-When visitation was reduced, cave formations began to grow faster.2
+When visitation was reduced, cave formations began to grow faster.3

-In Virginia, caves are too dark for animals to enter very far except for bats, who rely upon a form of sonar rather than eyes to navigate without light.
-Salamanders, fish, and insects are protected against predators in a cave.
+In Virginia, caves are too dark for animals to enter very far except for bats.
+They rely upon a form of sonar rather than eyes to navigate without light.
+Salamanders, fish, and insects are protected against most predators in a cave.
 Moist, dark, protected caves offer an attractive habitat.

 The natural weathering and erosion and aging processes that occur on the surface are often sort of suspended when things end up inside caves...
 So whether you're talking about art or fossils like this... they're just time capsules for all sorts of things.

 "Facultative" cave dwellers, such as a raccoon or human hunters in colonial days looking for shelter from a rainstorm, use caves when convenient.
-"Obligate" cave dwellers (also known as troglobites) are those animals that have evolved to the point where they are no longer able to survive outside the cave.
+"Obligate" cave dwellers (stygobites/troglobites) have evolved to the point where they are no longer able to survive outside the cave.
 Some obligate cave dwellers have lost the use of eyes, which provide no benefit in a cave and require substantial energy to maintain.
+It is common for troglobites to be white as well, since the energy invested in creating proteins for colors provide no evolutionary advantage.

-A reduction in metabolic requirements will enhance survival in a pitch black cave, where food resources are very limited.
-The Lee County cave isopod has evolved so it does waste energy growing and maintaining eyes.
+A reduction in metabolic requirements will enhance survival in a pitch black cave where food resources are very limited.
+The Lee County cave isopod has evolved so it is white, and does not waste energy growing and maintaining eyes.7

 the Lee County isopod is not charismatic megafauna like a grizzly bear, but the first rule of environmental management is to save all the pieces